wlandau/stat503-hw4/README.md

   - 4) Group 4: Never missings (Students who never miss any assignments)
 - Perform nearest neighbor analysis on Group 3 students

+# Imputation and NA's

+Now that we have Dr. Cook's imputation code and Lindsay's code for getting rid of problem students, do we really need to implement multiple imputation strategies?

 # The report

 ### Choice of markup language